Vampyr (video game): Release

-The game was officially announced at E3 2015.
+The game was officially announced by Focus Home Interactive at E3 2015.
 After a technical issue delayed it from its original November 2017 launch date, Vampyr was rescheduled for Q1/Q2 2018.
 The final episode of a making-of video series revealed that it would be released on 5 June (for PlayStation 4, Windows, and Xbox One).
 Those who pre-ordered the game gained access to bonus downloadable content called "The Hunters Heirlooms", which contained exclusive in-game cosmetics.
 If pre-ordered through select retailers in Europe and Australia, a phonograph record of the soundtrack was included.

-In May 2018, Dontnod confirmed that Vampyr would not be using Denuvo Anti-Tamper, a technology criticised for damaging computer performance.
 A launch trailer came out the following month, leading up to the release.
 Two new difficulties, Story and Hard mode, launched on 26 September 2018.
 Vampyr was added to Xbox Game Pass, a subscription-based service for Xbox One games, on 28 March 2019.
 A Nintendo Switch version developed by Saber Interactive was released on 29 October 2019.

+In October 2021, an update that improved performance and allowed the game to run at 60 frames per second on the PlayStation 5 and Xbox Series X/S was released for the PlayStation 4 and Xbox One versions of the game.